#589 Love, labour, and linocuts

 Andrews liked to depict men.
 Both Nicol and Ellyn say this is because she was drawn to labour, and thus labouring men, but I think it’s because of the men.
 Men were highly important in Andrews’ life, though it is sometimes hard to see that in these two biographies because of their attempt to place Andrews in the history of feminism.
 It is important of course to find a guiding pattern in writing a biography to avoid it becoming a mere chronology, but the two biographers seem to have latched onto the wrong one.

-Nicol notes that when Andrews was nine, a suffragette visited her hometown, and when women got the vote, Andrews voted.
+Nicol notes that when Andrews was nine, a suffragette visited her home town, and when women got the vote, Andrews voted.
 And of course she was a woman making her way in a male-dominated field, and lots of her art students in later life were female; also her life was spent during a time of increasing rights for women.
-Hmm.
-You could say the same about Agatha Christie and Margaret Thatcher, but nobody ever called them feminists.
+But what does that tell us?

 No, I think we have to look elsewhere for the engine driving the life of Sybil Andrews.

 She was born in 1898 in Bury St. Edmunds in Suffolk and later said that though she spent half of her life in British Columbia, her core was still from Suffolk.
 Her family was fairly well off; there were servants and a governess, and her grandfather owned an ironmonger business.
 However, his son Charles (Andrews’ father) was a troubled man, not at home in the business, and though he married and fathered five children (Sybil was the third), he suddenly picked up and left, abandoning his wife and children for what seems to have been a fairly unproductive life in Saskatchewan, doing odd jobs and dying a dozen years later.
 It seems he felt repressed at home, having artistic talent himself but not being encouraged to pursue an artistic life.
 And yet when he escaped to Canada he did not pursue art there either.